What is a Yin Deficiency?

 LIFESTYLE ADJUSTMENTS:

 → Adequate Rest: Stress and overworking are incredibly depleting to the body.
 Rest is one of the best ways to replenish.
 Think in terms of proportions; if your stress is higher than usual, then more rest is going to help you stay balanced.
 Also, getting adequate sleep every night (7-8 hours) is imperative.
 If you struggle with insomnia, try acupuncture!
-We also like this melatonin.

 → Hydration: Make sure to hydrate sufficiently, especially during summer or while in warmer climates.
 Besides water, herbal teas, soups, and hydrating fruits and veggies are beneficial.